mjhea0/thinkful-html/readme.md

 ### Additional Tags

 Two additional tags are lists (ordered and unordered) as well as links.
 Look these up on your own.
+Mozilla has an excellent reference guide [here](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5/HTML5_element_list).

 ### Putting it all together.